 *The prices listed assume a programme of 28 students and were accurate in September 2018.
 Please contact us for an accurate quote for your participants

 Training: Training on a weekend at your premesis with a return (for a few hours) between practice and qualifying expedition to do the qualifying route planning.

 Expeditions: Campsite fees are included but participants will be expected to bring their own food.
 Transport to the expedition venue is available on request

-For schools and other groups outside the Yorkshire area we can offer the entire expedition in two chunks.
+For Gold we usually offer the entire expedition programme in two chunks.
 We carry out the training on a residential in the Yorkshire Dales or Peak District and immediately follow it on with the practice expedition.
 We then carry out the qualifying expedition at a later date after participants have had time to recover and reflect on their practice expedition.
 The costs for these expeditions can vary considerably depending on the size of group and accommodation requested for the residential part.

 The costs below include: